-The master course Complex Context aims to provide an experience and understanding of the challenge of intervention - in - context, and ways in which to approach it, with particular emphasis on process.
-This year we have a particular consideration on urban participation, with special attention on the social and sustainable development of the city.
+The master course Complex Context aims to provide an experience and understanding of the challenge of intervention in context, and ways in which to approach it, with an emphasis on process.
+This year we have a particular focus on generating urban life, with special attention on social and spatial redevelopment based on sustainable mobility.